 My sync daemon wiped 28 tasks in two seconds.
-Here's what I learned.

-Notion is great.
-It’s also exhausting.
+I’d built the daemon because Notion is great and also exhausting.
 Every click goes through a server.
-The UI is busy.
 Opening it to check a task feels like loading a dashboard when all you wanted was a sticky note.
+So I built a local-first alternative: Obsidian for the kanban, a Python daemon syncing to Notion in the background.

 The architecture